Lucas-lufa/Notes/python.md

-remove indices and tables down. add what want to document example some-feature.md indented the same as above (inline with :caption: Contents:) me example.py tic_tac_bug_toe.py indented the same as above (inline with :caption: Contents:)
+remove indices and tables down. add what want to document example some-feature.md indented the same as above and a line between(inline with :caption: Contents:) me
+   :caption: Contents:

+   some_feature.md
+   another_feature.md
+   api.md
+can't add python scripts until autodocs example.py tic_tac_bug_toe.py indented the same as above (inline with :caption: Contents:)